22 FAQs about homeworking and the law

 In certain circumstances, yes, particularly if the contract of employment permits you to change the employee's place of work and the power is exercised reasonably.
 However, if your employee has been employed continuously for two years, they might be entitled to bring a case against you for unfair dismissal.

-10. How long is it reasonable to give workers who have opted to work from home the opportunity to change their minds?
+10. How long is reasonable to give home workers the opportunity to change their minds?